Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 \subsection{Bibliographical Notes}

+Ideas from feedback control underlie the material in Subsection \ref{ssec:CT}, addressing Objective 1.
+Control theory is an enormous subject in its own right and we cannot do justice to it in this paper.
+For study of linear control theory, as illustrated in Example \ref{ex:control}, see \citet{aastrom2021feedback,sontag2013mathematical} for engineering and mathematical treatments respectively.
+For the control theoretic approach to the state estimation problem see \citet{luenberger1964observing} and \citet{luenberger1971introduction}.

-For the control theoretic approach to the state estimation problem see \cite{luenberger1964observing} and \cite{luenberger1971introduction}.
-Recent analysis of the closely related 3DVAR method rests heavily on ideas introduced in \citet{olson2003determining}, \citet{hayden2011discrete} and \citet{foias2016discrete}; the papers \citet{law2012evaluating}, \citet{law2012analysis}, \citet{law2016filter} and \citet{sanz2015long} essentially establish the stability of these deterministic results to small noise perturbations.
-In the context of using observations to control the instability of chaotic systems, all of this work may be seen as building on the study of synchronization, reviewed in \cite{ashwin2003synchronization}.
+Our study of control-theoretic methods has focused on 3DVAR.
+Recent analysis of the 3DVAR method rests heavily on ideas arising from determining modes for dissipative evolution equations, an idea with roots in the paper \citet{foias1967comportement} and unified in the book \citet{temam2012infinite}.
+The use of these ideas in data assimilation was introduced in \citet{olson2003determining} and developed further in \citet{hayden2011discrete} and \citet{foias2016discrete}; the papers \citet{law2012evaluating}, \citet{law2012analysis}, \citet{law2016filter} and \citet{sanz2015long} essentially establish the stability of these deterministic results to small noise perturbations; see also \cite{moodey2013nonlinear} for related analysis.
+In the context of using observations to control the instability of chaotic systems, all of this work may be seen as building on the study of synchronization \citep{pecora1990synchronization}, reviewed in \citet{ashwin2003synchronization}.

+In Subsection \ref{ssec:PP} we introduce the probabilistic approach to filtering, addressing Objective 2.
+In low dimensional systems particle filters provide a flexible and efficient tool for attacking probabilistic filtering; see \cite{doucet2001introduction}.
+However in this paper our focus is on high dimensional problems and Kalman-based methods specifically.
+The books \citet{reich2015probabilistic}, \citet{asch2016data}, \citet{law2015data}, \citet{harlim2010filtering}, \citet{abarbanel2013predicting}, and \citet{Evensenetal2022} provide overviews of a variety of filtering methods, and ensemble Kalman methods from Subsection \ref{ssec:EKM} in particular.

-The Kalman filter \citep{kalman1960new} is perhaps the first systematic analysis of an algorithm for incorporation of discrete time data into estimation of a discrete time stochastic dynamical system; it applies only to linear Gaussian systems.
-The monograph \citet{jazwinski2007stochastic} provides an introduction to nonlinear filtering both in discrete and continuous time.
+The Kalman filter \citep{kalman1960new} from Example \ref{ex:sssec:2} led to arguably the first systematic analysis of an algorithm for incorporation of discrete time data into estimation of a discrete time stochastic dynamical system; it applies only to linear Gaussian systems.
+The monograph \citet{jazwinski2007stochastic} provides an introduction to nonlinear filtering both in discrete and continuous time; in particular it discusses the extended Kalman filter, found by applying the Kalman filter to a linearization of the state and data dynamics.
+However this method does not work well in high dimensions \cite{ghil1981applications}, motivating the use of mean field maps, as introduced in Subsection \ref{ssec:MFM}, and the ensemble-based methods from Subsection \ref{ssec:EKM} which approximate them.
+The approximation of mean field maps by interacting particle systems is overviewed in \citet{sznitman1991topics}.